 Experienced Trial Lawyer

-John Gause has been a trial lawyer for 25 years.
-Before opening Eastern Maine Law, he was a leading partner in a statewide trial law firm and a lawyer for the Maine Human Rights Commission.
-He has tried countless employment discrimination, civil rights, and personal injury cases to juries.Statewide Reputation
+John Gause has been a trial lawyer for nearly 30 years.
+He has been a partner at a leading statewide trial law firm and the lawyer for the Maine Human Rights Commission.
+He has extensive experience trying employment discrimination, civil rights, and personal injury cases to juries.Statewide Reputation

 John Gause has a record of success that has earned him a statewide reputation.
 Most clients find their way to Eastern Maine Law after being referred by other lawyers around the state.
 They do so because they are confident that John will handle your case with the care it deserves.Personal Attention